“I Did Not Have Wine at that Vineyard”

 Chamard Vineyards, Clinton

-If you’re the type of person who pays attention, you noticed two things in the header: A dumb title that barely makes any sense even if you associate the paraphrasing and former President Clinton and then there’s fact that we visited twice within two weeks.
-Because their Cabernet Franc was so absurdly wonderous that we had to go back for more?
+If you’re the type of person who pays attention, you noticed two things at the top: A dumb title that barely makes any sense even if you associate the paraphrasing with former President Clinton and then there’s fact that we visited twice within two weeks.
+Because their Cabernet Franc was so absurdly wondrous that we had to go back for more?
 Not quite…

 For our first visit, we arrived at 2:45 PM after several hours at Hammonasset Beach – CTMQ’s visit to the state’s largest beach here – with a tired two-year-old.
 The building is beautiful, the tasting room tastefully appointed.